yzelac/Wine-Quality-Prediction-Web-Application/README.md

 ## Testing

-- Run `make test` from the root directory to run all unit tests
+- Run `make testing` from the root directory to run all unit tests
 - Test file is located at `test/test.py`